-How to write an email or letter for the Cambridge FCE Exam
+How to write an Email or Letter for the Cambridge B2 First

 So, you’re thinking of taking the First Certificate exam?
 Welcome to this series of posts about the Cambridge B2 First exam, sometimes known as the FCE exam.
 The whole exam is divided into four different ‘papers’ – Reading & Use of English, Writing, Listening, and Speaking.
 This page offers a guide to the first part of the Writing exam in the Cambridge B2 First Exam, in which you have to write an Email or Letter, what it tests, how to approach it and how to revise for it.
 Don’t be afraid, Writing part 2 – let’s go!